Salisbury University Nike Tennis Camp Salisbury, Maryland

 (Camp Code: TNXRSS)

-This year we are offering two weeks of Overnight and Day Camp (8:30am-4:00pm) for kids ages 9-18 of all abilities.
+This year we are offering one week of Overnight and Day Camp (8:30am-4:00pm) for kids ages 9-18 of all abilities.
 In addition to the all skills program, we are also offering a High School program during the second week of camp.
 The high school program is provided for players ages 13-18 currently on their high school team and wanting to move up the ladder or those planning on making the high school team.

 Check-in and Check-out times